Early Elementary

 We began the “Weather Unit” in mid-August and completed it in mid-October (approximately 16 class sessions, meeting twice a week).

-Our weather unit consisted of reading aloud in class the following 50 books and completing the Elemental Science: Science Chunks: Weather Curriculum.
-All students made a “weather lapbook.”
+Our weather unit consisted of reading aloud in class the following 50 books and making a “weather lapbook” as presented in the Elemental Science: Science Chunks: Weather Curriculum.

 Here’s the list of the 50 books we read as a class during the weather unit: